Table of Contents

 **Word to The Wise: Did you know that 8mg Suboxone pills are less expensive by milligram than the 2mg pills?
 So if you can and depending on your insurance make sure that you are paying the least amount by milligram for your Suboxone…although the 2mg pills may be more convenient, the 8mg pills might save you some money.
-The film as I understand it is more expensive but the tablets are being “phased out” so most people will start to get the film pretty soon.
+However, since the new generic tabs are out, I’m not quite sure if 2mg are made as regularly.
+The Suboxone film seems to be the overwhelmingly popular choice now.

 What can you expect from the first 2 weeks?: Nothing.
 Other than the systematic approach that you are taking to decrease your intake of Suboxone, you should not feel any strong withdrawal symptoms going from 8mg to 7mg.

-2. Do the best you can to divide the doses into 2 equal portions for you to take on your schedule.
-The day time and the night time dose should be equal.
-I stress this because right now, your body is very in tune with “rewards”.
-When you receive your dose put the medicine under your tongue you never want to feel as though you’ve been cheated or taking any less than you usually do.
+- Do your best to divide the doses into 2 equal portions for you to take on your schedule.
+The daytime and the nighttime dose should be equal.
+I stress this because right now, your body is very dependent on “rewards.”
+When you receive your dose try not feel as though you’ve been cheated or taking any less than you usually do.
 The only time you should take a different size dose is when you are stepping down to the next step on your taper.
 This will help you avoid confusion on your dose and also keep things consistent and calm.

 What Can You Expect From Week 3 – Week 4?: Again, probably not much.
 Perhaps you might have some depression or some days when you are a bit lethargic but acute withdrawal should not be in the cards.
 This does NOT mean that you are not accomplishing anything however.
-You are systematically lowering your body’s dependence on Suboxone which adds up to a lot.
+You are systematically lowering your intake of Suboxone which is significant.
 Most importantly, you’re making progress and by now hopefully you’ll see that it’s not as bad as you may have anticipated.

 What can you expect from Week 5 – Week 6?
 Most likely more of the same.
 Again, you may have a few bad days here and there but otherwise this should be an easy step down that all comes down to execution.

-1. The dose should be an easy 2 mg’s per so that’s a good thing. you can cut a 2mg section of film, take one 2mg pill per dose or just split the 8’s in half and then again.
+- The dose should be an easy 2 mg’s per dose so that’s a good thing.
+You can cut a 2mg section of film, take one 2mg pill per dose or just split the 8’s in half and then again.
 I find that using the X-Acto knife or razor blade with the 8mg pills works better because the tablets are not “pre-scored” for dividing.
 In other words, you’ll get unequal doses if you try and divide them with your fingers.

 What Can You Expect?: Well you’ve cut your dose down to half and it may surprise you to discover that you’re not really feeling many withdrawal symptoms.
 That’s because you’re taaaaaapppppeeeerrrring!
-Remember that tapering is supposed to slowly wean your body off of a thing it is used to having and also gradually making your “reward” smaller but not really by any noticeable difference eh?
+Remember that tapering is supposed to slowly wean your body off something it is used to having.
+You are reducing your dose of course but not really diminishing the reward right?

-1. This is when the scissor and/or knife wielding skills that you’ve learned over the past few weeks really come into play.
-1.5mg of Suboxone is a small, small amount.
+- This is when the scissor and/or knife wielding skills that you’ve learned over the past few weeks really come into play.
+1.5mg of Suboxone is a pretty small amount.
 You may have trouble consistently getting pieces of this size with the tablets so I recommend crushing each tablet and dividing into equal piles of 1mg each.
 Ditch the “Weekly Dose Bottle” and take one of those pill boxes that “old people have” which has the days of the week sectioned off and put each dose into the different sections.
-Now this is the point where you are going to have to be really careful to make sure that your doses are as equal as possible. as you taper down on your Suboxone, your body will become more sensitive to variations in dose which can lead to withdrawal symptoms.
+Now this is the point where you are going to have to be really careful to make sure that your doses are as equal as possible.
+As you taper down and detox from Suboxone, your body will become more sensitive to variations in dose which can lead to withdrawal symptoms.

-2. At this point it’s appropriate to mention that mysterious “rescue dose” that I listed up above.
-By now, you may have lots of bits and pieces of film or pills in your “rescue dose” container and its time to divide them into .5mg sections.
+- At this point it’s appropriate to mention that mysterious “rescue dose” that I mentioned previously.
+By now, you may have lots of bits and pieces of film or pills in your “rescue dose” container and it’s time to divide them into .5mg sections.
 The rescue dose is going to be doled out by your “pharmacist” if you begin to feel some acute withdrawal symptoms.
-I’m not just talking about a little lethargy which can be normal; I’m talking about being actually sick which should not be so normal if you have tapered correctly.
-But it can happen and it should be addressed.
+I’m not just talking about a little lethargy which can be normal; I’m talking about being actually sick which should not happen if you have tapered correctly.
+But it can happen and it should be addressed by either slowing down the taper or taking one of these rescue doses.
 If you are having any acute symptoms of withdrawal and your “pharmacist” concurs then take one of these rescue doses and wait at least 3 hours to see if the symptoms subside.
 This could be due to a whole host of reasons but you’re getting down to a low enough dose where slight variations can cause these symptoms.
 I use the word “rescue” for a reason too; these are not to be taken daily…they are for emergencies.
 If your rescue dose becomes a regular dose then you need to start your taper from there and make sure that you keep a better handle on how much you take.